annisareida/DroughtPredictions/README.md

-# 🌾 Drought Predictions with VAR-LSTM
+# 🌾 Drought Predictions with LSTM

-This repository contains the implementation of a hybrid **VAR-LSTM model** for drought prediction in Ogan Ilir Regency, Indonesia.
+This repository contains the implementation of a **LSTM model** for drought prediction in Ogan Ilir Regency, Indonesia.
 The project focuses on forecasting rainfall and classifying drought severity using the **Standardized Precipitation Index (SPI)**.
 The system aims to support rice farmers in preparing planting seasons through early and accurate drought predictions.

 ## 📊 Dataset
 The dataset was obtained from [NASA POWER](https://power.larc.nasa.gov/) covering the period **2010–2024**.